Water Heater Anode Rod: What It Is & Why Replacement Matters

 One of the most noticeable signs of anode rod failure is a distinctive rotten egg or sulfur smell coming from your hot water.
 This odor occurs when bacteria in the tank react with a depleted anode rod, producing hydrogen sulfide gas.
 The smell is particularly strong when you first turn on the hot water tap.

 Rusty or discolored water is another clear indicator.
 When your hot water appears reddish-brown or has visible particles, it signals that the anode rod can no longer protect the tank and corrosion has begun attacking the steel walls.
-This rusty water may leave stains on fixtures, clothing, or dishes.
-If you notice low water pressure along with these issues, you may have multiple plumbing concerns to address.
+If you notice low water pressure along with these issues, you may have multiple plumbing concerns to address at once.

 Performance and Structural Problems

 Listen for unusual noises from your water heater.
-Popping, crackling, or banging sounds indicate sediment buildup from a deteriorating anode rod.
+Popping, crackling, or banging sounds typically indicate sediment buildup in the tank, which often accompanies a deteriorating anode rod.
 This sediment layer insulates the heating element, reducing efficiency and forcing your heater to work harder.

 Reduced heating efficiency or insufficient hot water can also point to anode rod issues.
 As sediment accumulates, it prevents proper heat transfer and reduces your tank's effective capacity.
 If your water heater pilot light won't stay lit, that could indicate separate but related maintenance needs.